-In Sitebulb, this Hint is Advisory, as it does not represent an issue, and is not damaging to SEO or user experience.
+In Sitebulb, this Hint is an 'Insight' as it does not represent an issue, and is not damaging to SEO or user experience.

 However, since it might be the result of an error, or might make some reports less useful, we have notified you about it to investigate further, if you deem it necessary.

 Well structured XML Sitemaps (and sitemap indexes) can be a powerful way to manage indexing (see Further Reading links below).